EmuGatorUF/EmuGator/README.md

 - The main function, `assemble`, handles the assembly string and coordinates the parsing passes.

 ## Known Bugs
-- Users cannot continously run programs, they must step through the program by clock cycles.
+- Users cannot continuously run programs, they must step through the program by clock cycles.
-- Decreasing page size vertically causes the editor to overflow vertically.
-- .word allocations over 255 do not currently work

 ## Development